 Stay abreast of what’s trending.

 To find that unique voice, draw out your reaction and work around it creatively.
 If your work contains updated information, it becomes interesting yet colloquial.
-And while speaking about what’s trending is an instant hook for the readers to go pass the first three lines of your writing, it also lets you explore a constructive way of criticizing.
+While speaking about what’s trending hooks a reader instantly, the first three lines of your writing gauge whether your work is worth reading or not.
+So, to sustain your reader, write it truthfully.
 Read the news, watch a trending series, or read the latest tweets.

 Read other topics too.

 Yes, the reading doesn’t end on the topic of your niche.
-Which, by the way, should be given ample time.
-The most advisable is to read at least one article about your niche, watch something in the news, and then read on other topics.
-There’s also an advantage when you stay well-versed with other people who are writing in the same niche as you when you read about something you’ve never heard before, and something quite silly.
+While you read at least one article about your niche, watch something in the news, and then read on other topics related to it.
+It is to your advantage if you stay well-versed with other people who are writing in the same niche as you or when you read about something you’ve never heard before.
+Even consider the content that contains a silly and informal voice.
 It’s refreshing.
-All of these will pave the way for your dream of writing for a living set up quite well
+All of these will pave the way for your dream of writing for a living, set up quite well.

 Plan your writing journey.